merwaaan/megado/notes.md

 - Chameleon Kid: character does not walk but looks in the correct direction.

-- Ristar: character goes below the ground.
+- Ristar: goes to the next level when grabbing an enemy.

 - Contra:
+    - can no longer select a character (worked before fixing the shift instructions)
     - no UI (Window plane not shown).
     - character fires his weapon backward!

-- Castle of Illusion: Mickey's jumps are too short to pass the first step.

 # Games that seem to wait for the Z80: